 Like many other Web sites, Hackread.com makes use of log files.
 The information inside the log files includes type of browser, date/time stamp, referring/exit pages, and a number of clicks to analyze trends, administer the site, track user’s movement around the site, and gather demographic information.

-We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our website.
+We allow third-party companies like (Google in our case) to serve ads and/or collect certain anonymous information when you visit our website.
 These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, the subject of advertisements clicked or scrolled over) during your visits to this and other websites in order to provide advertisements about goods and services likely to be of greater interest to you.

 These companies typically use a cookie or third party web beacon to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit Networkadvertising.org.